Ellijay cabin review: Cliffhanger Cabin from Wilderness View Cabins

 The cabin features two generous bedrooms, one on each floor for great guest privacy.
-Both bedrooms feature king sized beds, ample storage for clothes and outdoor gear and two large windows to let cool mountain breezes flow through the rooms at night.
+Both bedrooms feature king sized beds, ample storage for clothes and outdoor gear and two large windows to let fresh mountain breezes flow through the rooms at night.

 And when it’s time for some indoor fun, the cabin’s lofted second features a foosball table and day bed.

-While the rustic, spacious interior of the cabin is comfy and airy, the property’s most stunning feature is the setting – and the Cliffhanger makes good use of the property with great areas for outdoor relaxation.
+While the rustic, spacious interior of the cabin is comfy and airy, the property’s most striking feature is the setting – and the Cliffhanger makes good use of the property with great areas for outdoor relaxation.

-The cabin’s outdoor cooking areas feature a propane grill on the cabin’s deck, and a cooking-grate-equipped fire pit surrounded by lounge chairs just off the deck.
+The outdoor cooking areas feature a propane grill on the cabin’s deck and a cooking-grate-equipped fire pit surrounded by lounge chairs just off the deck.
 We loved grilling over the fire each night, savoring the smoky, wood-grilled flavor of our meals cooked over the open flame.
-Surrounded by a large metal ring, the fire pit was also great for toasting some must-have nighttime s’mores, washed back with a few cold brews.
+Surrounded by a large metal ring, the fire pit was also perfect for toasting some must-have nighttime s’mores, washed back with a few cold brews.
 And after a full day’s adventure and a tasty campfire meal, the Cliffhanger’s bedrooms are but a few steps away, offering a recharge for another day of North Georgia adventure.

 Our favorite nearby hiking trails